Dipesh-Paudel/Dipesh-Paudel/README.md

 - 👋 Hi, I’m @Dipesh-Paudel
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on differentv types of webpages.
+- 💞️ I’m looking to collaborate on different types of webpages.
-- 📫 How to reach me ...
+- 📫 Hobbies including travelling, playing football and so on.

 <!---
 Dipesh-Paudel/Dipesh-Paudel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.